Household Wealth

 Read notes below for more information on chart

-View data for chart 6 (XLSX 19.46KB)
+View data for chart 6 (XLSX 19.52KB)

 This remained well below the value of the same index for the euro area as a whole (72.4) and of most other European countries, as it has been for the past years.
-Moreover, since the beginning of the series, the Gini coefficient for Ireland decreased significantly (-12.3 points), indicating a notable reduction in the level of wealth inequality in the country.
+Moreover, since the beginning of the series, the Gini coefficient for Ireland decreased significantly (-12.7 points), indicating a notable reduction in the level of wealth inequality in the country.

-The sustained de-leveraging process of poorer households and the rise in value of housing assets – which mainly benefited households for whom this asset represents a larger component of their total wealth (i.e., mid-lower deciles) – drove the increase in the share of total net wealth held by the poorest half of households.
+The sustained de-leveraging process of poorer households and the rise in value of housing assets over the years – which mainly benefited households for whom this asset represents a larger component of their total wealth (i.e., mid-lower deciles) – drove the increase in the share of total net wealth held by the poorest half of households.
 As a result, net wealth inequality in Ireland significantly decreased since the beginning of the series.

 Documents

-Household Wealth Report - 2024 Q4 | pdf 468 KB Household Wealth Report - Glossary | pdf 424 KB Household Wealth Report - Publication Notes | pdf 246 KB
+Household Wealth Report - 2025 Q1 | pdf 469 KB Household Wealth Report - Glossary | pdf 424 KB Household Wealth Report - Publication Notes | pdf 246 KB